+H14-A: If citizens have to deal with a high level of decentralization their capacity to control political actors is higher, which makes is more difficult for politicians to use their network power and reach a successful exchange relation of corruption with one or more actors, thus the level of political corruption is lower.

-H15: If decentralization is high, the behavior of citizens is positively influenced, and the level of corruption will be lower.
+H15-0: If decentralization is high, the behavior of citizens is positively influenced, and the level of bureaucratic and political corruption will be lower.

+H15-A: If citizens have to deal with a high level of decentralization the possible disadvantages of deviant behavior will surpass the benefits, which makes it more difficult for bureaucrats and politicians to use their network power and reach a successful exchange relation of corruption with citizens, thus the level of bureaucratic and political corruption is lower.

 The Entry Barriers Hypothesis

 Literature also discusses the importance of entry barriers as a factor to explain corruption.
 Scholars focus on the fact that entry barriers concern the procedures that are officially required for new businesses, owned by citizens, to attain the obligatory permits.
 These procedures consist of, first of all, the obligatory permits and licenses, and second of all, carrying out the required inscriptions, certifications, and notifications to facilitate the company’s establishment.
 These procedures are very time-consuming for small businesses.
 Bureaucratic personnel can take advantage of the difficult position of small businesses entrepreneurs.
 Bureaucrats can for example bribe such entrepreneurs to decrease the time needed to cross this so called entry barrier.
 Such bribery should also be interesting for these small entrepreneurs (Klapper et al., 2006, p.
 601).